Applause (Lady Gaga song): Reception and analysis

+At the 2014 MTV Video Music Awards Japan the music video won Best Pop Video.

-Live performances and media appearances
+Live performances and other appearances

 "Applause" was performed live for the first time at the 2013 MTV Video Music Awards.
 Gaga began the performance wearing a square-shaped head piece and an all-white cape as pre-recorded boos were quickly replaced by sound of cheers.
 Gaga then glided across the stage and was assisted by her dancers as she changed into a black sequin leotard and performed the intricate choreography seen in the song's corresponding music video.
 Throughout the performance she cycled through costumes and wigs she had previously employed throughout her career.
 She danced with a Jeff Koons blue gazing ball, and had her face painted in the style of the single cover by one of her dancers.
 Gaga concluded the performance by emerging from behind jungle-like scenery dressed in a seashell bikini, big blonde curly wig and took a bow.
 The singer collaborated with theater director Robert Wilson on the performance.
 His designed set featured a shimmering white jungle background with letters spelling "Applause" suspended from tree branches.
 Gaga relegated the performance as a "metaphor" for herself and felt it was "the most physically challenging performance I've done, ever".

 "Applause" was the final song Gaga performed at London's Roundhouse as part of a show that was broadcast live online on September 1, 2013, for the month-long iTunes Festival.
 Gaga completed her last look of the show with "a green ringmaster jacket, top hat and sparkly silver boots" and performed the song alongside "an endless supply of supple dancers in gothy fetish wear" who danced behind her on chairs.
 On September 9, 2013, Gaga performed the song on Good Morning America and appeared dressed as multiple characters from The Wizard of Oz.
 "Applause" served as the encore during the singer's Artpop launch party event, dubbed the ArtRave, held in the Brooklyn Navy Yard in New York during the early hours of November 11, 2013.
 The singer was the host of the November 16, 2013 episode of Saturday Night Live, where she opened the program with a Chicago-style performance of "Applause", which subsequently morphed into a rendition of "New York, New York".
 Later that month, Gaga also performed the song on the television special Lady Gaga and the Muppets Holiday Spectacular as both a solo and a reprise with The Muppets.
 The following December, she performed the song at the Jingle Bell Ball.